Mechanical clock suspension spring

 On the back plate of the clock movement usually, there are some numbers and or letters for identification.
 Likewise, there may be an indication of how long the pendulum should be in the mix of these numbers.

 It may say CM or PL and this stands for centimeter or pendulum length.
 Subsequently, this would be the length where it should keep approximate time.
-Generally, this is measured in a few different ways usually dependent on country of origin.
+Generally, there are a few different ways to measure this depending on the country of origin.

 Mechanical Clock Pendulum Length for German made movements